 WHERE WILL APPRENTICES BE WORKING?

-Employers will be based in Wales, however some may require apprentices to travel on occasion to sets and filming locations based elsewhere.
-Your costs will be covered by the company on these occasions.
+Production placements will be based in north Wales, however, some may require apprentices to travel on occasion to sets and filming locations based elsewhere.

 HOW WILL THE APPRENTICESHIP PROGRAMME BE STRUCTURED?

 This is a 12 Month full-time programme and is structured as follows:

 - The programme will commence with a virtual blocking learning Induction to the creative industries.
 This will give all apprentices the opportunity to meet the Sgil Cymru staff, meet fellow apprentices who will also be on the programme and meet industry professionals.
 Apprentices will work towards their qualification during this time and also gain the skills and knowledge before going out on placement.